 A two-semester course covering the basic disciplines of life science.
 General concepts in genetics, taxonomy, behavior, ecology, morphology, physiology and speciation of living organisms are taught.
-High school chemistry highly recommended.
+A full sequence of high school biology and chemistry is highly recommended.
 3 Lec.
 3 Lab (BIOL 111 Fall, BIOL 112 Spring)